Nierze/CSMC223-Midterms-Project/readme.md

 `4 4` END =  **Ends** the program.

 ## Memory
 Values/Instructions stored in memory are stored as a 10 digit Hexadecimal.
+The memory cell can only access memory address 0 - 80 where each cell has 5 bytes.
+So all in all the memory will have a total of `400 bytes`.
+A single cell CANNOT contain a value greater than `65,535`.

 ![Diagram](./asssets/bitsExplanation.png)